sav-che/TL-2/Authors/Krasske, Georg {std. Krasske}.md

-> [!cite] BHL link: this entry starts at [page 664](https://www.biodiversitylibrary.org/item/103253#page/690/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 664](https://www.biodiversitylibrary.org/page/33068906) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Krasske, Georg (1889-1951), German diatomologist; teacher at the Volksschule Wattenbach near Kassel 1908-1913; later at Kassel, from 1923-1951 as high school teacher at the middle school for boys. (*Krasske*).
+Krasske, Georg (1889-1951), German diatomologist; teacher at the Volksschule Wattenbach near Kassel 1908-1913; later at Kassel, from 1923-1951 as high school teacher at the middle school for boys.
+**Abbreviated name**: *Krasske*

 #### Herbarium and types